Ryan Sheridan (rugby league): 2000s

 In the year 2000 Ryan teamed up with St Helens' Tommy Martyn for Ireland to form one of the most dangerous half back combinations in the 2000 Rugby League World Cup.
 Sheridan was outstanding for the Irish particularly in the crucial final group game against the New Zealand Māori rugby league team.
 Sheridan was also back to his best in the cup again claiming man of the match awards three more times, a run which continued right up until 2002 when he again scooped the award in the memorable win over Bradford Bulls at Valley Parade.
 Sheridan's time at Leeds was only interrupted by a serious muscle tear in 2001 which virtually ruled him out for the whole season.
 In total, Sheridan made 145 starts for Leeds plus 9 substitute appearances.
 He scored 59 tries and four drop goals to give him a total of 240 points in the Blue and Amber.
 He returned to representative rugby in 2002 when he captained Yorkshire in both Origin games and then represented Great Britain against Australia in Sydney in July of that year.

-Ryan left the Rhinos in November 2002 and joined Super League rivals Widnes Vikings; the following year he joined Castleford Tigers (Heritage № 804).
+Ryan left the Rhinos in November 2002 and joined Super League rivals Widnes Vikings; the following year he joined Castleford Tigers.

+Coaching career

-Ryan joined and coached alongside Darryl Powell at Featherstone Rovers.
-When Powell left to join Castleford in 2013, Ryan followed suit and has been at the club since.
+Ryan joined and coached alongside Daryl Powell at Featherstone Rovers.
+Sheridan followed Powell to Castleford in 2013, and again in 2022 when Powell became head coach at Warrington Wolves.